William Colenso: Life

 He married Elizabeth Fairburn on 27 April 1843.
 William and Elizabeth Colenso worked at the Waitangi (between Clive and Awatoto, Napier) Mission from 1844.
 In the 1840s, from his mission station in Hawke's Bay, Colenso made several long exploratory journeys through the central North Island in the company of Māori guides with the aim of reaching the inland Māori settlements of Patea, in the Taihape region, and converting them to Christianity.
-His travels took him through trackless forest, over the high Ruahine Range and across the Rangipo Desert and past the mountains of Ruapehu and Tongariro to the shores of Lake Taupo.
+His travels took him through trackless forest, over the high Ruahine Range and across the Rangipo Desert and past the mountains of Ruapehu and Tongariro to the shores of Lake Taupō.
 His use of existing Māori routes into the interior contributed greatly to the European exploration of the central North Island.
 One of his journeys, between December 1841 and February 1842, was across the North Island and up to the Kaipara Harbour.

 From 1845, Colenso undertook lengthy journeys every spring and autumn.
 In 1847, he travelled to Taupō then south to pass by the Tongariro and Ruapehu mountains.
 He visited regularly the Wairapara and Hutt districts, where he was frequently at odds with the European lessees of sheep and cattle stations such as Kelly, McMaster, Grindell and Gillies.
 In 1845, about a dozen sheep and cattle farmers had leased large areas of land from local Māori by mutual agreement.
 Māori owners regularly raised the annual lease fee to the annoyance of the farmers.
 The farmers regularly pressed Māori to sell land.
 Many younger chiefs were keen sellers but were thwarted by conservative older chiefs.
 The farmers also paid Māori to assist in building roads to help economic development.
 Colenso regularly counselled Māori against selling any land or helping build roads which he claimed would be disastrous for them.
 Colenso was especially vociferous about the farmers living with Māori women as their wives, without a Christian marriage.
 Colenso also had strong views about drinking and horse racing which were a regular part of colonial life that Māori as well as settlers enjoyed.
 This put him in opposition to a wide range of New Zealanders.
 In 1847, Judge Chapman, Doctor Featherston, the bank manager McDonald and the merchant Waitt visited the Hutt valley.
 There was criticism of what was called "the malicious interference of Colenso".